 You can’t help be impressed by the collection, whatever you might think of the authenticity.
 It includes, for example, three thorns from the crown of thorns worn by Jesus Christ on the cross, a fragment of the tablecloth from the Last Supper, and the body of St Valentine.

 Dozens of incredibly ornate reliquaries display bone fragments and similar from the saints.
 The free guide leaflet (available in English) gives interesting details on selected items and rooms, but there is no information or even meaningful labels for the vast majority of relics.
 Unfortunately, much is left to your imagination.

 Ticket & visitor information

 The Stephansdom treasury is typically open from 9 am to 5 pm, Monday to Saturday.
 It cost €6 for an adult ticket when I visited.
-The Stephansdom all-inclusive ticket also covers entry, and the Vienna Pass lets you get in for free.
+The Stephansdom all-inclusive ticket also covers entry.

 Be warned that while there is a lift up to the treasury, the rooms are linked together by steps, which are often fairly narrow and winding.
 (You can’t easily build lifts and modern staircases into gothic cathedrals.)